-For mortgage loans that started before 2005, the measures (a) to (d) still apply.
+For mortgage loans that started before 2005, the above measures still apply.
 For mortgages concluded after 2004, however, an entirely new system was installed.

-B. 2005-2014 system
+B. Loans contracted between 2005 and 2014

-From 2005 onwards, the described measures have been abolished, and the CI of the only self-occupied dwelling has become tax exempt in the personal income tax system.
-For owners with a mortgage loan that is contracted after 1 January 2005, the three other tax advantages (interest deduction, additional interest deduction, tax credit for capital redemption payments) have been replaced by the so-called 'dwelling bonus', which is only applicable for mortgages contracted for the own, self-occupied and only dwelling and that have a term of at least 10 years.
-When these conditions are fulfilled, the tax payer can deduct each year a basic amount of 2,280 Euro from his taxable income.
-This basic amount can be increased with (a) 760 Euro during the first 10 years of the term of the mortgage and with (b) 80 Euro when there are three or more dependent children in the household on 1 January of the year that follow on the year in which the mortgage was concluded.
-The amounts are subtracted from the total net income of each spouse, without being limited to the total amount of the income from real properties.
-The tax advantage is thus applied at the marginal tax rate, so the effective advantage depends on the tax brackets that are applied to the taxpayer's income.
+From 2005 onwards, the described measures have been abolished for new loans, and the CI of the self-occupied dwelling has become tax exempt in the personal income tax system.
+For owners with a mortgage loan that is contracted after 1 January 2005, the previous tax advantages have been replaced by the so-called 'housing bonus', which is only applicable for mortgages contracted for the own, self-occupied and only dwelling and that have a term of at least 10 years.

+The interests and capital payments are taken into account up to a certain celling.
+The ceiling includes a standard amount and two possible increases: (a) during the first 10 years of the term of the mortgage and with (b) when there are three or more dependent children in the household on 1 January of the year that follow on the year in which the mortgage was concluded.
+The amount of the ceiling is given in Table 2.56.